-Medicaid and Medicare Fraud
+Medicaid Fraud and Medicare Fraud

 There are many forms of Medicare and Medicaid Fraud.
 They range from an individual physician who submits a claim for service that were never actually performed, to a large institution that inflates the level or type of care provided to their patients and then alters the patient records to hide the service that was never provided.
 The Department of Justice vigorously prosecutes Medicaid and/or Medicare cases.